1750 hectares, 17.5 km2 Permit #PR 19-000200

 facilitated the discovery of mineralized “fault breccia” all along the trend.
 If this breccia is associated with the

 The mineralized breccia hosts high-grade gold up to 32 g/t in seriticized rhyolite gossans.
 Documented Au showings occur in at least five rock formations; mafic and felsic breccia, porphyry, rhyolite, chert, and VMS.
-In 2019, WFE crews exposed a new channel: 8.9 g/t Au across 3 meters.
+In 2019, WFE crews exposed a rich channel outcrop: 8.9 g/t Au across 3 meters.
 Later in the season, a new cross-cutting structure with steady 9 g/t gold readings extended the mineralized zone another 200m across strike south of the discovery zone, and provided possible early evidence of near-surface “D-series” crustal structures.